LangStream/langstream/examples/applications/astradb-sink/README.md

 ## Verify the data on Cassandra

-Query Cassandra to see the results
+Query Cassandra to see the results using the Astra DB console or the cqlsh tool:

 ```
 SELECT * FROM products.products;